 A more moderately challenging 7 mile round trip hike from a Florence Lake parking area trailhead takes you to Dutch, Hidden and scenic Crater Lakes.
 The large Jackass meadows below Florence Lake provides easy and pleasing hiking and camping along the river.
 Ward Lake is a wonderful surprise you will pass on the way to Florence Lake tucked in a steep walled granite grotto that also offers excellent California Kayak fishing, boating and camping.

 We will help plan your desired hiking opportunities from easy to more difficult.
 Trout Fly Fishing guided instruction by Sierra Fly Fishers is available.
 Make sure you fill up with gas at either Shaver Lake or Huntington Lake.
-From Shaver Lake it’s about a one and a half hour drive – and from Huntington Lake about an hour drive to Mono – one of the most remote and beautiful resort hot springs in California.
+From Shaver Lake it’s about a one and a half hour drive – and from Huntington Lake about an hour drive to Mono – one of Northern California’s most beautiful and remote hot springs resorts in the high Sierras.

 Please call us at 559 325 1710 for more information on Mono Hot Springs Northern California Resorts.